Uranium: Human exposure

 A person can be exposed to uranium (or its radioactive daughters, such as radon) by inhaling dust in air or by ingesting contaminated water and food.
 The amount of uranium in air is usually very small; however, people who work in factories that process phosphate fertilizers containing uranium impurities, live near government facilities that made or tested nuclear weapons, live or work near a modern battlefield where depleted uranium weapons have been used, or live or work near a coal-fired power plant, facilities that mine or process uranium ore, or enrich uranium for reactor fuel, may have increased exposure to uranium.
 Houses or structures that are over uranium deposits (either natural or man-made slag deposits) may have an increased incidence of exposure to radon gas.

-The health impacts of natural and of deleted uranium are chemical rather than due to radiation.
+The health impacts of natural and of depleted uranium are chemical rather than due to radiation.

 The Occupational Safety and Health Administration (OSHA) has set the permissible exposure limit for uranium exposure in the workplace as 0.25 mg/m^{3} over an 8-hour workday.
 The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 0.2 mg/m^{3} over an 8-hour workday and a short-term limit of 0.6 mg/m^{3}.
 At 10 mg/m^{3}, uranium is immediately dangerous to life and health.

 Most ingested uranium is excreted during digestion.
 Only 0.5% is absorbed when insoluble forms of uranium, such as its oxide, are ingested, whereas absorption of the more soluble uranyl ion can be up to 5%.
 However, soluble uranium compounds tend to quickly pass through the body, whereas insoluble uranium compounds, especially when inhaled by way of dust into the lungs, pose a more serious exposure hazard.
 After entering the bloodstream, the absorbed uranium tends to bioaccumulate and stay for many years in bone tissue because of uranium's affinity for phosphates.
 Incorporated uranium becomes uranyl ions, which accumulate in bone, liver, kidney, and reproductive tissues.

 Elements of high atomic number like uranium exhibit phantom or secondary radiotoxicity through absorption of natural background gamma and X-rays and re-emission of photoelectrons, which in combination with the high affinity of uranium to the phosphate moiety of DNA cause increased single and double strand DNA breaks.

 Uranium is not absorbed through the skin, and alpha particles released by uranium cannot penetrate the skin.

 Uranium can be decontaminated from steel surfaces and aquifers.